undergrad-partner-school

 Student Population Diversity

 When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
-A diverse student body brings together individuals from different backgrounds, experiences, and perspectives.
-Discover more about the many ethnic communities that go to this school.
+In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
+Find out more about different ethnic groups you can meet at Delaware Valley University.

 This school had 27 Asian students and 150 Afro-American students in 2025.
-190 undergrads at this school declared as Hispanic/Latino and 59 as multirace.
+190 undergraduates at this school identified as Hispanic/Latino and 59 identified with more than one race.
 There were also 44 students whose ethnicity is unknown.

 Cost